 Besides traveling to the best cities in the region, students will learn how to live like an urban European where people (lots of them) live in a small space, bumping into each other (sometimes literally).
 Buses and trains, cafes, cobblestones, and markets are all parts of daily life at LCC.

 All courses at LCC are taught in English and a list of course offerings is posted on the LCC website by semester.
 The largest academic majors are Business, English, and Theology, but LCC offers a wide variety of Psychology and Sociology courses as well.
 There are also courses that could meet core requirements or other requirements for student's majors.
+All courses used for core fulfillment must be approved by the Registrar's office.
+See GEO for more information.

 You will be charged the basic term expenses as indicated in the academic catalog.
 Student Financial Services will reassess each applicant's financial aid package for their off-campus semester and provide a break down of costs after acceptance from the GEO.
 Federal and private aid will not be affected.
 Please contact SFS for specific financial questions.
 Regular Gordon semester costs include: